Sabrina Ionescu Sets NCAA Record — Hours After Speaking At Bryant Memorial

 It was a big one: With that play, Ionescu became the first NCAA basketball player, male or female, to reach the milestone of 2,000 points, 1,000 rebounds and 1,000 assists in a career.

-And that moment took place on an emotionally difficult day: Just hours earlier, Ionescu spoke at the memorial service for Kobe Bryant and his daughter Gianna, in front thousands of mourners at the Staples Center in Los Angeles, and countless more watching on television.
+And that moment took place on an emotionally difficult day: Just hours earlier, Ionescu spoke at the memorial service for Kobe Bryant and his daughter Gianna in front thousands of mourners at the Staples Center in Los Angeles and with countless more watching on television.
 The two were among nine people killed in a helicopter crash last month.

-At the memorial, Ionescu told the story of a game about a year ago when Oregon was playing at USC.
+At the memorial, Ionescu told the story of a game about a year ago when Oregon was playing at University of Southern California.
 Shortly after the game started, in walked Bryant with Gianna and two of her teammates, and they sat down courtside.
 Ionescu's jaw dropped.
 "They watched the entire game," she said.
 "And that was the first time I met Kobe."

 After the game, the visitors came into the locker room to meet with the team.
 Kobe congratulated them and offered a bit of advice: Don't shoot yourselves in the foot.